John Rabe KPCC's Production & Promotions Director

 Rabe began his career as a commercial DJ in Michigan's Upper Peninsula, but he found his niche as reporter and anchor at Michigan State University's public radio station, where he half-heartedly earned his BA in English.
 Rabe has also worked in public radio in South Florida, Philadelphia, and Minnesota.

-He lives with his husband and Irish terriers in the foothills of Mt Washington, north of downtown LA.
+Rabe lives with Julian Bermudez, his art curator husband, and their Irish terriers in the foothills of Mt Washington.

 Stories by John Rabe

 Last night I attended what you could call the kickoff to the buildup of a huge art event coming your way in October 2011.
 It’s called Pacific Standard Time, and it’s meant to document LA’s role in contemporary art by highlighting the most important artists working here from 1945-1980: furniture by Sam Maloof, painting by Frank Romero and Karl Benjamin, sculpture by Dora de Larios, photography by Oscar Castillo and Julius Shulman, assemblage by Betye Saar, the genius of Simon Rodia.

 These two, Burt Bacharach and Hal David (R), wrote the soundtrack of your life.
 Songs that are singable yet sophisticated, poppy yet personal: